Best understanding mental disorders

-Do not wait to be unable to conduct your usual activities in order to consult.
-If you have symptoms, you can consult certain organisations and associations working with anxiety disorders.
-They offer information, help and support.
+Do not wait to be unable to conduct your usual activities to seek help.
+If you have signs or symptoms of a panic disorder, you can consult a resource in the field of anxiety disorders and mental health.
+You will find information, help and support.

-However, see your family doctor or another health professional if you experience one of the following situations:
+However, consult a doctor or another healthcare and social services professional if you experience one of the following situations:

 - Your panic attacks are causing you distress.

 - You have difficulty to accomplish your daily activities and fulfilling social, professional and family responsibilities.

 - You isolate yourself or limit your daily activities because you are afraid of panicking.

 The person you will meet can assess your needs and offer solutions to support you in the management of anxiety.
 To clarify the nature of your difficulties, they may suggest that you carry out a health exam or refer you to another professional for a more in-depth assessment.
 They will then discuss with you the different services or approaches that could meet your needs.